 - Length of credit history: The longer the person's payment history, the higher the score.

-- Combination of existing credits and account types: If a person has a combination of accounts; including installment loans, home loans, credit and retail cards.
+- Combination of existing credits and account types: If a person has a combination of accounts, including instalment loans, home loans, credit and retail cards.

-- Recent Credit Activity: If a person recently opened many new accounts it could suggest potential financial problems and may lower the score.
+- Recent Credit Activity: If a person recently opened many new accounts, it could suggest potential financial problems and lower the score.

-However, these credit studies are somewhat limited since they are only based on data from people who are within the banking system.
-Thus, millions of people - trustworthy but outside the banking system - are excluded from the rating models; losing the possibility of not only acquiring a loan, but of also accessing better offers of products or services.
+However, these credit studies are somewhat limited since they are only based on data from people within the banking system.
+Thus, millions of people - trustworthy but outside the banking system - are excluded from the rating models, losing the possibility of acquiring a loan and accessing better offers of products or services.

 Alternative scoring: a more inclusive rating method

-Unlike traditional data, this advanced credit scoring, includes new sources of data related to people's behaviors such as: rental payment and subscriptions, online purchases, social network behaviours, among others.
-Alternative credit scoring uses artificial intelligence for processing this data and generating prediction models that are more accurate than those from traditional sources.
+Unlike traditional data, this advanced credit scoring includes new data sources related to people's behaviours such as rental payment and subscriptions, online purchases, social network behaviours, among others.
+Furthermore, alternative credit scoring uses artificial intelligence to process this data and generate prediction models that are more accurate than traditional sources.

 In recent years, this type of credit rating has become increasingly popular due to the benefits it brings to both the client and the lender: